MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 ## Responsible AI

 These imaging APIs provide developers with powerful, trustworthy models for building apps with safe, secure AI experiences.
-We have used a combination of the following steps to ensure these imaging APIs are trustworthy, secure, and built responsibly (we also recommend reviewing the best practices described in [Responsible Generative AI Development on Windows](/windows/ai/rai)).
+We have used a combination of the following steps to ensure these imaging APIs are trustworthy, secure, and built responsibly.
+We recommend reviewing the best practices described in [Responsible Generative AI Development on Windows](/windows/ai/rai) when implementing AI features in your app.

 - Thorough testing and evaluation of the model quality to identify and mitigate potential risks.
 - Incremental roll out of imaging API experimental releases.
 Following the final experimental release, the roll out will expand to signed apps to ensure that malware scans have been applied to applications with local model capabilities.